weaveworks/weave/site/kube-addon.md

 * Apply the updated addon manifest `kubectl apply -f https://git.io/weave-kube`
 * Kill each Weave Net pod with `kubectl delete` and then wait for it to reboot before moving on to the next pod.

+**Note:** If you delete all Weave Net pods at the same time they will lose track of IP address range ownership, possibly leading to duplicate IP addresses if you then start a new copy of Weave Net.

 ##<a name="npc"></a>Network Policy Controller

 The addon also supports the [Kubernetes policy